Events

 Programmes

-Digital Europe AI, data & cloud Cybersecurity Advanced Digital Skills Deployment: Best use of technologies European Digital Innovation Hubs
+Digital Europe AI Continent Cybersecurity Advanced Digital Skills Deployment: Best use of technologies European Digital Innovation Hubs

-The Digital Europe Main Work Programme 2025-2027 and the Digital Europe Cybersecurity Work Programme 2025-2027 have been published, the opening of the first calls is expectly shortly.
+The Digital Europe Main Work Programme 2025-2027 and the Digital Europe Cybersecurity Work Programme 2025-2027 have been published, the first call open in April.

 NCP Flanders, in cooperation with Department WEWIS, organises an info session to provide information on the context and content of the programme and the first round of 2025 calls, participation requirements and the support NCP Flanders can give to interested stakeholders.